AP-NJA/KRTDL-Decomp/README.md

 **The Goal:**

-My mission is to provide an easy-to-read version of Kirby's Return to Dreamland's ASM code in the much more understandable C++.
+My mission is to provide an easy-to-read version of Kirby's Return to Dreamland's ASM code in the much more understandable C & C++.
 Note that I will have to learn C++ along the way, so if anything looks unpolished or odd, just remember that I am learning while I work on this project.

 **TO-DO:**
 - Inspect the game's ASM functions with Ghidra